100,000 Crab giant pulses at 215 MHz detected with an SKA-Low prototype station: Summary and conclusions

 The observed fluence distribution of bright (SNR$\ge$10) GPs can be well characterised by a single power law with the index $\alpha= -3.17\pm0.02$, and indexes $-3.13\pm0.02$ and $-3.59\pm0.06$ for distributions of GPs from main pulse and interpulse respectively.
 We observed a strong correlation (coefficient $\approx$0.9) of number of detected GPs with the measured scattering times, and when scattering is low ($\tau \sim $2\,ms) a much larger number of GPs was observed than at the time of high scattering ($\tau \sim$\,5\,ms).
 This is a result of fluence distribution normalisation being strongly modulated (correlation coefficient $\approx$0.9) by the scatter broadening time, which we recognise as the effect of refractive scintillation.
 The spectral index of scatter broadening was estimated to be $\beta = 3.6\pm0.1$, but the measurements were strongly affected by scattering conditions (including reduced SNR of GPs amongst other effects).

-We also observed a strong correlation of DM and scatter broadening time variations (correlation coefficient $\sim$0.7).
+We also observed indications of correlation of DM and scatter broadening time variations (correlation coefficient $\sim$0.7), which may be overestimated due to the impact of scatter broadening on DM measurements..
 Assuming that the event was caused by refractive scintillation, the estimated distance to plasma screen is of the order 1830\,pc which places the screen in the Perseus arm of the Galaxy or even the Crab Nebula itself.
 The velocity of the scintillation pattern, $V_{iss} \sim 2500\pm100$\,km/s, is similar to the expansion velocities observed in the Crab Nebula, which further supports this possibility.
 Modelling of DM and $\tau$ variations leads to size of plasma screen $\sim 10^{-5}$\,pc with Gaussian distributed cloud of electron plasma of mean electron density $\sim 400$e$^{-}$cm$^{-3}$, and peak electron density $\sim 2600$e$^{-}$cm$^{-3}$.
 This range of parameters is in agreement with earlier measurements, and matches electron densities in the filamentary structures of the Crab Nebula.

 Our detections of Crab GPs (the faintest down to 500\,Jy\,ms) clearly demonstrate that even a single SKA-Low station can be a powerful instrument in searching for and studying pulsars, FRBs and other fast transients.
 Especially, once multi-beaming capability is commissioned on the newly built SKA-Low stations (4 beams planned in Array Assembly 1 and more later).
 Furthermore, as discussed in \citet{2024PASA...41...11S,2022aapr.confE...1S,2024PASA...41...42S} the high time resolution (millisecond) imaging of the entire visible hemisphere, leveraged with the real-time FRB search pipelines (e.g. \citet{2025arXiv250515204D}) can yield even one FRB detection per day.
 The presented analysis demonstrates the first single-beam attempt and proof of principle for such efforts on a larger scale.
 Once multiple beams or thousands of image pixels with the same sensitivity can be formed, the scientific output from a single station can be boosted by orders of magnitude.